 Eagles QB Wentz ruled out after hit to head

-Philadelphia Eagles quarterback Carson Wentz left Sunday's game against the visiting Seattle Seahawks after taking a hit to the head in the first quarter and was ruled out.
+Philadelphia Eagles quarterback Carson Wentz left Sunday's game against the visiting Seattle Seahawks after taking a hit to the head in the first quarter and did not return.
 Wentz was sacked with about nine minutes to play in the quarter, getting tripped up by safety Bradley McDougald.
-As he fell to the ground, Seahawks defensive end Jadeveon Clowney dove to hit him from behind, making helmet-to-helmet contact with the back of Wentz's head and driving the quarterback into the ground.
+As Wentz fell to the ground, Seahawks defensive end Jadeveon Clowney dove to hit him from behind, making helmet-to-helmet contact with the back of Wentz's head and driving the quarterback into the ground.
 Wentz's head hit the ground hard, and he took a moment to get up.

 No penalty was called on the play.
 Wentz finished the series, playing five more plays before the Eagles were forced to punt.
 Wentz then went into the medical tent before heading to the locker room along with training staff.
 The team originally deemed him questionable to return but downgraded him to out after halftime.

 Backup Josh McCown entered the game late in the first quarter, with the Eagles punting after gaining one first down.
+The Eagles could only muster nine points, falling 17-9, while McCown finished 18 of 24 for 174 yards and took six sacks.
 Wentz, 27, played in all 16 games this regular season after missing time in each of the two previous years, first with a torn ACL in 2017 and then a back injury last season.
 He briefly exited in Week 2 before returning after one series.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)